 Associate Provost for Career and Professional Development

-Branden joined Loyola Marymount University as associate provost in June 2015, where he leads the university’s Career and Professional Development initiative.
+Branden joined Loyola Marymount University as associate provost in June 2015, where he leads the University’s Career and Professional Development initiative.
 In this role he oversees the office responsible for successfully launching 8,000 undergraduate and graduate students into their professional careers.
-Over 90% of LMU graduates are employed, enrolled in graduate school, or pursuing post-graduate service or military within six months of graduation.
+Over 97% of LMU graduates are employed, enrolled in graduate school, or pursuing post-graduate service within six months of graduation.

-Branden earned his M.T.S. from Harvard University in theological studies, and holds a B.A. in music and religion from St. Olaf College.
-He is a member of NACE (National Association of Colleges and Employers), MPACE (Mountain Pacific Association of Colleges and Employers), CLASIC (Consortium of Liberal Arts Schools and Independent Colleges), and the Jesuit Career Consortium.
-He is an elected board member of Lutheran Volunteer Corps, a frequent contributor to the Career Leadership Collective, and a regular instructor for Academic Impressions and the Career Services Institute West.
+Branden is an Ed.D. candidate in higher education at the University of Southern California, earned his M.T.S. from Harvard University in theological studies and holds a B.A. in music and religion from St. Olaf College.
+He is a member of NACE (National Association of Colleges and Employers), MPACE (Mountain Pacific Association of Colleges and Employers), the National Career Services Benchmarking Group, CLASIC (Consortium of Liberal Arts Schools and Independent Colleges) and the Jesuit Career Consortium.
+He is an elected board member of Lutheran Volunteer Corps, a frequent contributor to the Career Leadership Collective and a regular instructor for Academic Impressions and the Career Services Institute West.

 Executive Director of University of Southern California, Career Center